harp-tech/protocol/BinaryProtocol-8bit.md

 ### Message Exchange Examples

-Some Harp message exchanges are shown below to demonstrate the typical usage of the protocol between a device and a controller.
-Note that timestamp information is usually omitted in messages sent from the controller to the device, since actions are expected to run as soon as possible.
+Some Harp message exchanges are shown below to demonstrate the typical usage of the protocol between a Device and a Controller.
+Note that timestamp information is usually omitted in messages sent from the Controller to the Device, since actions are expected to run as soon as possible.

 We will use the following abbreviations: